Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Op 37

-Preset the jet adjustment nut.
+Preset the jet adjusting nut.
 Unscrew the nut by 2 turns.

 Op 38

-Admire this magnificent carburetor.
+Look at this awesome carburetor.
 It's like new.
-Well done!
+Well done !
 Excellent work.

 The End